Universal higher Lie algebras of singular spaces and their symmetries: Symmetries of bi-submersions

 \begin{definition} A bi-submersion tower $ \mathcal{T}_B=(B_{i+1},s_i,t_i,\mathfrak F_i)$ over $ (M,\mathfrak F)$ is called \emph{exact bi-submersion tower over $ (M,\mathfrak F)$} when $ \mathfrak F_{i+1}= \Gamma(\ker ( ds_i))\cap \Gamma(\ker ( dt_i))$ for all $i \geq 0$.
 It is called a \emph{path holonomy bi-submersion tower} (resp. \emph{path holonomy atlas bi-submersion tower}) if $\xymatrix{B_{i+1}\ar@/^/[r]^{s_i}\ar@/_/[r]_{t_i}&B_i}$ is a path holonomy bi-submersion (resp. a path holonomy atlas) for $\mathfrak F_i $ for each $i \geq 0$.
 When a path holonomy bi-submersion tower is exact, we speak of \emph{exact path holonomy bi-submersion tower}. \end{definition}

 The following theorem gives a condition which is equivalent to the existence of a bi-submersion tower over a singular foliation.
 The proof uses Lemma \ref{lemma:invariant-vector-fields} which is stated in the next section. \begin{theorem} Let $\mathfrak F$ be a singular foliation on $M$.
-The following items are equivalent: \begin{enumerate} \item $\mathfrak F$ admits a geometric resolution. \item There exists an exact path holonomy bi-submersion tower over $(M, \mathfrak F)$. \end{enumerate} \end{theorem} \begin{proof}For smooth maps $\phi, \psi\colon M\longrightarrow N$, we denote by ${}^\psi\Gamma(\ker d\phi)$ the space of $\psi$-projectable vector fields in $\Gamma(\ker d\phi)\subset \mathfrak{X}(M)$.\\
+The following items are equivalent: \begin{enumerate} \item $\mathfrak F$ admits a geometric resolution. \item There exists an exact path holonomy bi-submersion tower over $(M, \mathfrak F)$. \end{enumerate} \end{theorem}